Health Sharing Plans for Families: Compare Your Options

 Is health sharing safe for families with young children?

 Health sharing covers routine pediatric emergencies, surgeries, and hospital stays.
 However, it is NOT insurance and does not guarantee payment.
 Families with children who have chronic conditions or special needs should carefully evaluate waiting periods and coverage limits.
-Presidio Healthcare offers actual regulated insurance as a safer alternative.
+For those cases, ACA insurance offers guaranteed coverage as a safer alternative.

 How does the IUA work for families?